s7clarke10/tap-sybase/README.md

 To run the __init__.py python program in debug mode, you need to do the following two steps.
 Note: This was run within a Docker Container in Visual Studio Code.

 1. Create a .vscode/launch.json file.
 Note: The parameters config.json and properties.json should point to the files you have generated in previous steps above.
+   If you want to test state, include the state parameter as shown below and prepare an appropriate state file as per the instructions in an earlier section.

 ```json
 {